shon-li/shon-li.github.io/index.md

 <p lang="en">You are now looking at the front page of my website.
 I have some things I made here – weird words, weird photos.</p>

 <p lang="en">I am a nobody.
 I am like a grain of sand at a beach.
 I don't like being forced to work; I don't want a life that is predictable; I refuse to be defined.
-I love being sincere, patient and kind.
+I love being sincere, patient, kind and gentle.
 I will always be a little kid who pursuits novelties.</p>

 <p lang="en">So many things in this world pain me.
 I regularly regret bad things I have done.
 Perhaps my realisation above comes from these experiences.</p>